Great Western Railway (train operating company): Future fleet

+In August 2024, Rail Express reported that GWR were planning to lease the Class 175 fleet.
+In November 2024, it was announced that GWR had signed a lease for the Class 175 fleet; the fleet is planned to enter service in 2025.
+On 27 November 2024, 175002 was the first Class 175 unit to transfer to GWR.

 Rejected fleet

 It was planned for Great Western Railway to operate nineteen Class 769/9 units once they were fully rolled out.
 The operator intended to run the first services in spring 2019, but this was delayed by issues faced by Porterbrook in converting the units.
 However, the first vehicle has been delivered and all were expected to be delivered by the end of 2021.